-SI.
-Issue Raised Response No. 1.
+Sr. No. Issue Raised Response 1.
 The year should be calendar year or financial year?
 Since banks close their accounts at the end of March, it may be more convenient to follow the financial year.
 However, the banks may follow calendar year or any other period of 12 months 2.
 Whether the limit is to be observed with reference to total transactions of the previous year as the total transactions of the current year should be known only at the and of the year? reference to the year under review.
 While operating the limit, the bank 3.
-Whether to arrive at the total transactions of the year, transactions entered into directly with counter-parties i.e. where no brokers are involved would also be taken into account are any direct deals with the brokers as purchasers or sellers 4.
+Whether to arrive at the total transactions of the year, transactions entered into directly with counter-parties i.e. where no brokers are involved would also be taken into account Not necessary.
+However, if there are any direct deals with the brokers as purchasers or sellers the same would have to be included in the total transactions to arrive at the limit of transactions to 4.
 Whether in case of ready forward deals both the legs of the deals i.e. purchase as well as sale will be included to arrive at the volume of total transactions?
 Yes.
 This is however only theoretical as R/F transactions in Govt. security now prohibited except in Treasury Bills and the 3 year dated securities issued by conversion of 5.
 Whether central loan /state loan /treasury bills etc. purchased subscriptions/ auction will be, included in the volume of total transactions?
 No, as brokers are not involved as intermediaries.
-6. It is possible that even though bank considers that a particular broker has touched the prescribed limit of 5% he may come with an offer during the remaining period of the year which the bank may find it to its advantage as compared to offers received from the other brokers who have not yet done business upto the prescribed limit. may be exceeded the reasons therefor recorded and approval of the competent authority / Board obtained post facto.
+6. It is possible that even though bank considers that a particular broker has touched the prescribed limit of 5% he may come with an offer during the remaining period of the year which the bank may find it to its advantage as compared to offers received from the other brokers who have not yet done business upto the prescribed limit.
+If the offer received is more advantageous the limit for the broker may be exceeded the reasons therefor recorded and approval of the competent authority / Board obtained post facto.

-7. Whether the transactions conducted on behalf of the clients would also be included in the total transactions of the l a '. a year?
-8. For a bank which rarely deals through brokers and consequently the volume of business is small maintaining the brokerwise limit of 5% may mean splitting the orders in small values amongst different brokers and there may also arise price differential. order.
-If anydeal causes the particular broker's share to exceed 5% limit, our circular provides the necessary flexibility in as much as 9.
-During the course of the year it may not be possible to reasonably predict what will be the total quantum of transactions through brokers as a result of which there could be deviation in complying with the norm of 5%. approval from theBoard after explaining to it the Circumstances in which 10.
-Some of the small private sector banks have mentioned that where the volume of business particularly the transactions done through brokers is small the observance of 5% limit may be difficult.
-A suggestion has therefore been made that the limit may be required to be observed if the business done through a broker exceeds a cut-off point of say Rs.10 crores
+7. Whether the transactions conducted of behalf of the clients would also be included in the total transactions of the year? be through the 8. through brokers and consequently the volume of business is small maintaining the broker- wise limit of 5% may mean our circular provides the necessary flexibility in as much as Board's post 9.
+10. Some of the small private sector banks have mentioned that where the volume of business particularly the transaction done through brokers is small the observance of 5% limit may be difficult.
+A suggestion has therefore been made that the limit may be required to be observed if the business done through a broker exceeds a cut-off point of say Rs.10 crores can be exceeded subject to reporting the transactions to the competent authority post facto.
+Hence, no change in our instructions is considered necessary.